OpaxIV/drm_in_games/disasm_vm_obfuscators/analysis.md

 In other words it is safe to assume that the register rcx is used as a virual stack pointer.

+Combining those two foundings we can say, that this binary contains a VM obfuscator of the "stack-based" architecture type.

 ### Indentifing some Handler Functionalities
 The number of handlers is vast.
 Hence only few will be analysed in great detail.